rycus86/blog-content/posts/006_Home_lab_part_3.md

 ## Docker Swarm

 If you like how you can define configuration for your services with `docker-compose`, you're going to love [Docker Swarm](https://docs.docker.com/engine/swarm/)!
 You can use a very similar *YAML* description for the whole stack with additional features for deployment logic and configuration management.
-The concept of a service is much more emphasised than in Compose.
+The concept of a service is much more emphasized than in Compose.
 Each service encapsulates a number of tasks that will be scheduled on nodes in the cluster.
 The orchestration and lifecycle management is all done for you, you just need to take care of the configuration.

 Let's start with setting up the servers first.
 To start with, let's assume we have 3 boxes with the same CPU architecture, running Linux and they all have Docker installed already.
 Pick one leader and make the other two worker nodes.